Representation homology of topological spaces: Abstract

 \section{Abstract}

-In this paper, we study representation homology of topological spaces, that is a natural homological extension of representation varieties of fundamental groups.
-We give an elementary construction of representation homology in terms of classical (abelian) homological algebra.
-Our construction is parallel to the Loday-Pirashvili construction of higher Hochschild homology \cite{P1}; in fact, we establish a direct geometric relation between the two theories by proving that the representation homology of the (reduced) suspension of a (pointed connected) space is isomorphic to its higher Hochschild homology.
-We also construct some natural maps and spectral sequences relating representation homology to other standard homology theories associated with spaces (such as Pontryagin algebras, $\bS^1$-equivariant homology of the free loop space and stable homology of automorphism groups of f.g. free groups).
-We compute representation homology explicitly (in terms of known invariants) in a number of interesting cases, including spheres, suspensions, complex projective spaces, Riemann surfaces and some 3-dimensional manifolds (such as link complements in $\R^3$ and the lens spaces $ L(p,q) $).
-One of our main results, which we call the Comparison Theorem, expresses the representation homology of a simply-connected topological space of finite rational type in terms of its Quillen and Sullivan models.
+In this paper, we introduce and study representation homology of topological spaces, which is a natural homological extension of representation varieties of fundamental groups.
+We give an elementary construction of representation homology parallel to the Loday-Pirashvili construction of higher Hochschild homology; in fact, we establish a direct geometric relation between the two theories by proving that the representation homology of the suspension of a (pointed connected) space is isomorphic to its higher Hochschild homology.
+We also construct some natural maps and spectral sequences relating representation homology to other homology theories associated with spaces (such as Pontryagin algebras, $\bS^1$-equivariant homology of the free loop space and stable homology of automorphism groups of f.g. free groups).
+We compute representation homology explicitly (in terms of known invariants) in a number of interesting cases, including spheres, suspensions, complex projective spaces, Riemann surfaces and some 3-dimensional manifolds, such as link complements in $\R^3$ and the lens spaces $ L(p,q) $.
+In the case of link complements, we identify the representation homology in terms of ordinary Hochschild homology, which gives a new algebraic invariant of links in $\R^3$.